Zeb Achonu

 Film & TV Editor

-My latest edit was Black Nanny White Child, a feature documentary which explored an untold part of UK history when over 70,000 children from West African families were unofficially fostered without regulation into white British families between the 1950s and 1990s.
+My recent feature documentary, White Nanny Black Child, won the BAFTA TV Award for Specialist Factual, and RTS Award for history in 2024.
+The film explored an untold part of UK history when over 70,000 children from West African families were unofficially fostered without regulation into white British families between the 1950s and 1990s.

-Recent work has included Jimmy Akingbola: Handle With Care (ITV), David Baddiel’s Jews Don’t Count (Channel 4), Where Have All The Lesbians Gone?
-(Channel 4), and a number of music docs including Queens of Rap (Channel 4); Made In Britain, a 3 part series covering Jungle, UKG and Grime (1Xtra/ iPlayer); and work on forthcoming feature doc, White Lion (Pavillion Works) -The incredible story of M Dot R, a white, working class man from the Isle of Sheppey and his life-changing obsession with a vibrant music scene born out of Caribbean culture.
+Other recent work has included Africa Rising with Afua Hirsch (BBC2), Jimmy Akingbola: Handle With Care (ITV), David Baddiel’s Jews Don’t Count (Channel 4), Where Have All The Lesbians Gone?
+(Channel 4), and a number of music docs including the Netflix 4- part series, Ladies First: A Story of Women in Hip Hop; a 3 part series covering Jungle, UKG and Grime, Made In Britain (1Xtra/ iPlayer); and work on forthcoming music doc about Dizzee Rascal, Man In Da Dorner (DocHearts).

 I am a member of the British Film Editors guild, and a member of BAFTA.
 I also regularly speak on panels about post production, diversity and navigating the industry.